MadErstam/ioBroker.controme/README.md

 1. (in progress) Publish the adapter :)
 2. Add data validation to config fields
-3. (done, testing pending) Extend data fields received from Controme mini server (e.g. humidity)
+3. (done) Extend data fields received from Controme mini server (e.g. humidity)
 4. (done) Add sensor data for each sensor and room
-5. Implement target temperature (temporary changes to desired temperature for room) next to setpoint temperature
+5. Implement temporary mode (temporary changes to desired temperature for room) next to setpoint temperature
 6. (done) Add option to set value for virtual sensors

 ## Know Bugs